Learn the science behind:

 Difference in sensitivity to water

-Another difference we noticed when making the two types of icing is the impact of a little additional water to the recipe.
+Another difference we noticed when making the two types of icing is the impact of a little additional water on the recipe.
 Whereas the same amount of extra water would greatly impact the flow behavior of the glacé icing, this was less so for the royal icing.
 The flow properties of the glacé icing changed very rapidly, and a little more or less water had a huge impact.
 However, for the royal icing, once a certain consistency was achieved, a little more or less water didn’t have as much of an impact.

 This is most likely again due to the difference in microstructure of the two.
 Since the glacé icing consists of roughly stacked sugar crystals with very little cohesion and structure, a little extra water can make the crystals flow along sid each other a lot more easily.
 However, in the royal icing a more cohesive structure had formed, thanks to the egg whites.
 This structure is less affected by a little extra water.